request an appointment online.

 Colorectal Cancer Treatment

-Treatment at MD Anderson’s Colorectal Center combines the latest technology and research with a multidisciplinary team approach tailored to your unique needs.
+Treatment at MD Anderson’s Gastrointestinal Center combines the latest technology and research with a multidisciplinary team approach tailored to your unique needs.

 Surgery

 Surgery is the most common treatment for colorectal cancer, especially if it has not spread.
-As for many cancers, surgery for colorectal cancer is most successful when done by a surgeon with a great deal of experience in the procedure.
-At MD Anderson, colorectal cancer surgery is performed by surgeons who are specialized in colorectal cancer surgery and are national and international leaders in the field.
+Surgery for colorectal cancer is most successful when done by a surgeon with a great deal of experience in the procedure.
+At MD Anderson, these procedures are performed by surgeons who specialize in colorectal cancer surgery and are national and international leaders in the field.
+Surgeons around the country often refer their patients to MD Anderson surgeons for their expertise, especially for the most difficult cases.

 Chemotherapy